First major piece of Bayesian superyacht recovered from seabed

 The timetable to lift the yacht from the 50-meter deep seabed originally stated that the mast and boom would be left on the seabed until after the hull of the luxury yacht is lifted.
 The boom was instead brought out first to aid in the investigation into the diver’s death.
 It is unclear when the mast, which is being cut from the vessel, will be pulled from the water.

 The hull of the yacht is scheduled to be brought up between May 26 and May 28, weather permitting.
-Once emptied of water, the wreckage will be lifted by crane to the port of Termini Imerese where it will be sequestered and examined by officials.
 A full report is expected by the end of the summer.

 The-CNN-Wire